alexanderjj03/JSwing-typing-games/README.md

 As the passage is being typed, each character's color will change in real time, depending on if it's typed correctly or not.
 If the user types a character correctly, it will turn blue.
 If the user types the character incorrectly, it will turn red and stay that way until it is typed correctly.
-This convention is used for every game mode.
+**These conventions are used for every game mode.**

 Once the entire passage has been typed, the user will be shown a graph of their WPM across the passage.
 They will also be given an option (via a